Fred's Guide to Lawn Care Tools

 Using a good sharpening stone will save your tool and you a lot of effort!

 (Use on hedge shears and mowers blades too)

 Flat bladed long handled shears are know as lawn shears and are ideal for cutting areas of lawn around trees and along the side of sheds and walls.

 This type of tool is a great alternative to an electric grass trimmer for smaller areas and is much more pleasant to use.

 It will also last a lot longer and make no noise!

-They have the normal , heavier steel handles, are slightly longer and have good quality blades.
+They have well made steel handles, are slightly longer than most others and have good quality blades.

 Bahco shears are used by many contractors as they are a no-frills well made and durable product.

 Unless you use your shears a lot they should not need much sharpening but running a stone over them occasionally is a good habit to adopt.